petrov-lab/HAFpipe-line/README.md

 1. HARP (download from https://bitbucket.org/dkessner/harp )
 2. R version >= 3.2 (in your path) + library: data.table
 3. tabix and bgzip (http://www.htslib.org/download/)
+4. python2 and numpy (for the 'npute' method of task 2 only)

 ## Tasks
 *	1 - make SNP table from VCF